Amazon KDP AI-Generated Content Policy 2026: Full Disclosure Guide

 How Inkfluence AI Users Should Handle Disclosure

-If you use Inkfluence AI to generate your book content, here's the recommended approach:
+If you use Inkfluence AI to generate your book content, here is the recommended approach:

-2. Review and edit every chapter.
-Don't publish raw AI output.
+- Review and edit every chapter.
+Do not publish raw AI output.
 Read through each chapter, add your own insights, fix any inaccuracies, and ensure the tone matches your voice.
 This improves quality and makes the content genuinely yours.

-3. Cover images: If you use Inkfluence AI's cover generator, that counts as AI-generated imagery.
+- Cover images: If you use Inkfluence AI's cover generator, that counts as AI-generated imagery.
 Disclose it.
-If you use the stock image cover presets (real photographs), those are not AI-generated and don't need separate disclosure.
+If you use the stock image cover presets (real photographs), those are not AI-generated and do not need separate disclosure.

 AI Disclosure for Other Platforms (Gumroad, Etsy, Your Website)

 Amazon KDP is currently the strictest major platform regarding AI disclosure.
-Here's how other platforms handle it:
+Here is how other platforms handle it:

-Best practice: Even on platforms that don't require it, being transparent about AI assistance builds trust with your audience.
+Best practice: Even on platforms that do not require it, being transparent about AI assistance builds trust with your audience.
 A simple note like "This book was created with AI writing assistance and human editing" is enough.

 Common Mistakes Authors Make with KDP AI Disclosure

-• Thinking paraphrasing counts as original.
-Running AI text through a paraphrasing tool doesn't make it human-written.
+- Thinking paraphrasing counts as original.
+Running AI text through a paraphrasing tool does not make it human-written.
 Amazon's detection can identify paraphrased AI content.

-• Publishing dozens of unedited AI books rapidly.
+- Publishing dozens of unedited AI books rapidly.
 High-volume, low-quality publishing is the fastest way to get flagged.
-Even with proper disclosure, Amazon may remove books if they don't meet quality standards.
+Even with proper disclosure, Amazon may remove books if they do not meet quality standards.

 The Future of AI Publishing on Amazon